SNSystems/dexter/Commands.md

 frame.</br>
 `VERTICAL_BACKWARD`: A step onto a line before the previous step line in this frame.</br>
+`HORIZONTAL_FORWARD`: A step forward on the same line as the previous step in this frame.</br>
+`HORIZONTAL_BACKWARD`: A step backward on the same line as the previous step in this frame.</br>
-`SAME`: A step onto the same line as the previous step in this frame.</br>
+`SAME`: A step onto the same line and column as the previous step in this frame.</br>

 ### Heuristic
 [TODO]